 All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.
-There were no interfund transfers made during the 2018-19 fiscal year.
+There was one interfund transfer made during the 2020-21 fiscal year from the child nutrition fund to the general fund in the amount of \$22,732.